 - Rules Are Not Clear Enough

 Though we may think that both partners know exactly what we’re talking about, rules can be interpreted differently.
 If we do not double check our understanding and ensure that we are on the same page, mistakes and misunderstandings can – and do – happen.
 Suddenly, we feel betrayed by the partner who broke a rule we thought we agreed on, or we find ourselves blamed for behavior we thought was allowed.
+This is especially true if you decide to experiment with solo play.
+Since you aren’t together, there is a higher chance of a swinging mistake while solo and needing to rebound from it.

 - Trust is Compromised